AravindRohit/Simple-Calculator/README.md

 Only Belongs to the <b>Author </b>

 # Author
-Pranta Sarker <br/>
+Aravind <br/>
-Department of Computer Science and Engineering <br/>
+Department of Electronics and Communication Engineering <br/>
 North East University Bangladesh <br/>
 Sylhet, Bangladesh <br/>